CiscoDevNet/intersight-powershell/docs/Set-IntersightVirtualizationHost.md

 ## PARAMETERS

 ### -Action
-Action to be performed on a host (Create, PowerState, Migrate, Clone etc).\n* `None` - A place holder for the default value.\n* `PowerOffStorageController` - Power off HyperFlex storage controller node running on selected hypervisor host.\n* `PowerOnStorageController` - Power on HyperFlex storage controller node running on selected hypervisor host.
+Action to be performed on a host (Create, PowerState, Migrate, Clone etc).\n* `None` - A place holder for the default value.\n* `EnterMaintenanceMode` - Put a host into maintenance mode.\n* `ExitMaintenanceMode` - Put a host into active mode.\n* `PowerOffStorageController` - Power off HyperFlex storage controller node running on selected hypervisor host.\n* `PowerOnStorageController` - Power on HyperFlex storage controller node running on selected hypervisor host.

 ```yaml
 Type: VirtualizationHost.ActionEnum